If you’re looking for help with marketing interview questions, you’re in the right place.

 That way, you can deliver an answer that shows you’ll be a good fit for their environment, which will make them feel more confident about hiring you.

 This isn’t a trick question (usually) – employers just want to see you’re being targeted and specific in your job search.
-They want someone who KNOWS they want this particular job, and isn’t just applying randomly online.

 So ideally, they want to hear that you’re applying for similar marketing jobs, and/or in similar types of companies.
 You don’t want to appear too scattered when you answer this interview question.
 You don’t want it to sound like you’re applying all over the place – one HR job, one sales job, one marketing position, etc.